-Separately, throughout each charging year, ESO forecast the expected chargeable demand in Megawatt per hour (MWh) (the volume to be used in the next charging year).
-The forecast alters as the year progresses owing to new information becoming available and can change up until final tariffs are set in January.
+Separately, throughout each charging year, ESO forecast the expected chargeable demand in MWh (the volume to be used in the next charging year).
+The forecasts alter as the year progresses owing to new information becoming available and can change up until final tariffs are set in January.
 The forecast is also an input into the demand TNUoS tariff calculation (specifically into the derivation of the 'residual' element of TNUoS).